Here professional storyteller Cath Little shares ten things that you might not know about storytelling:

 There are thousands of variants of the Cinderella story found throughout the world.
 Anna Rooth wrote about this in her book The Cinderella Cycle.
 The oldest written version, Ye Xian, comes from China in 860.
 Ye Xian is kind and hardworking and helped by the spirit of her murdered mother who comes to her in the form of a fish.

 Festival at the Edge has given some of our best loved professional storytellers their first chance to tell and their first big breaks.
-In 2017 the festival moves to a beautiful new site near Whitchurch at Dearnford Lake.
+In 2017 the festival moved to a beautiful new site near Whitchurch at Dearnford Lake.

 Shonaleigh Cumbers learned her craft from her Bubbe (grandmother).
 Her Bubbe was a storyteller in the drut’syla tradition, who held a body of twelve interlinked cycles of stories each with hundreds of tales.